 Changelog

-This document lists changes to ionics_fits
+This document lists changes to ionics_fits.

 Changes are divided into four categories: